Itakello/PhysIQ/README.md

 - Creation of a static dataset (image + prompt + correct/incorrect) for fast execution
 - Possibility for an LVLM (Large Vision Language Model) to test it
 - Possibility to test multiple LVLMs by their Hugging Face model name

+## Future Complex Feature (Time Permitting)

-- Level-creator environment to generate new starting configurations
+- Level-creator environment to generate new starting configurations:
+  - Create 1 starting configuration
+  - Programmatically generate 25 variations for easy scaling

 ## Known Issues